dustinpfister/phaser3_start/README.md

 * ( done ) have both people and player type spawn locations
 * ( done ) timed release for the spawning of people
 * ( done ) when idle for a second or longer, snap to nearest tile if between tiles

-* (      ) fix bug that happens when you push a person threw a door.
+* ( done ) fix bug that happens when you push a person threw a door.
+* ( done ) Making use of a post update event

 * (      ) tiles for work tables
 * (      ) tiles for counters